professionalchandru/Intern-Tracker-Task1/Project Plan.md

 # Operations Needs to be done:

-1. CRUD operations for student profiles
+1. CRUD operations for student profiles - done
 2. CRUD operations for Project and Tasks of individual students
 3. CRUD operations fo admin (May needed in feature)
 4. Create and update task of each each student by their own